Oregon Cartoon Institute: Oregon Film History Invitational

 On May 5, 2017 OCI produced the third Oregon Film History Invitational.
 The conference took place at the Little Church on 5138 NE 23rd Ave in Portland from 9:00am to 4:00pm.
 Presentations were given by, in order of their appearance, Ronald Kramer/KGW Hoot Owls (1923-1933), Elizabeth Peterson/Lester Beck, UO’30, Gretchen Harmon/William B. Gruber, inventor of Viewmaster, David Chelsea/At the Scribe (1972-1978), Julie Perini/Using OHS Moving Image Archives, and David Cress/MHCC film school.

 The fourth invitational was on May 4, 2018 at the University of Oregon, downtown Portland.
-The climax of the event was a conversation between Randy Finley and Wil Vinton, explaing why, for many years, the Oscar for Closed Mondays was in the possession of Randy in Seattle.
+The climax of the event was a conversation between Randy Finley and Wil Vinton, explaining why, for many years, the Oscar for Closed Mondays was in the possession of Randy in Seattle.

 Cartoon Extravaganza

 The first Oregon Cartoon Institute project was the "Cartoon Extravaganza: 21 Days & 21 Nights of Rare 16mm Animation," Feb.
 23 – March 15, 2007 at Disjecta.
 In addition to nightly 16mm film screenings the OCI brought in Marilyn Zornado to talk about her place in the early days of the Will Vinton Studio, Melissa Marsland to introduce a program of films by Jim Blashfield, Sven Bonnichsen to introduce a program of stop motion animation, and Rose Bond to introduce her own work.